carvel-dev/carvel/site/content/ytt/docs/develop/lang-ref-ytt-schema.md

 where:
 - `any` (`bool`) — whether or not any and all types are permitted on this node and its children.

-The annotated node and its nested children are not checked by schema, and has no schema default behavior.
+The annotated node and its nested children are not checked by schema, and has no schema defaulting behavior.
-However, the annotated node and its children are simply passed-through as a data value.
+However, any `@schema` annotation that alters type or value of a nested child node would conflict with the fragment's "any" type, resulting in an error.
-All nested `@schema` annotations are ignored.
+Otherwise, the annotated node and its children are simply passed-through as a data value.

 _Example: Using any=True to avoid schema restrictions on an array_